PsychicCat/MiniNodo/README.md

 3. In the top MiniNodo directory, use "npm install" to install all the dependency packages listed in package.json

 4. To start your server, you can use the command: node MiniNodo.js 0.0.0.0

+(4.5 your monero installation should be running in rpc mode: ./simplewallet --wallet-file ~/wallet.bin --password <wallet_password> --rpc-bind-port 18082 )

 5. The first time you run the server, it will print out two long hex strings: MiniNeroSK and MiniNeroPk.
 Save the one it tells you to save to a password manager (I use enpass, but keepass, lastpass also suffice).